sciencepal/Local_VSCode_Remote_GCE/Instructions.md

 In the second last cell copy the 4 lines containing Host, Hostname, User, Port

+The last cell will keep running to prevent Colab from closing

 Open VSCode on local

 Make sure to have Settings Sync as On (Type Settings Sync in Command Palette)